 This strategy anchors the bulk of my portfolio.

-It has comfortably netted me a 63% return within 2 years of implementation.
+It is effortless, boring, yet incredibly effective, and has comfortably netted me a 63% return within 2 years of implementation.

 This page will provide a quick run-down on the essence of this strategy.